josch/findduplicatedirs/README.md

 Description
 -----------

-Give a directory, find all directories of which two or more duplicates exist.
+Give a directory, find all transitive subdirectories of which two or more duplicates exist.

-A directory is considered a duplicate if its sha256 checksum is equal.
-A directory's sha256 checksum is calculated from the concatenation of:
+Two directories are considered a duplicate of each other if their sha256 checksums are equal.
+A directory's sha256 checksum is calculated from the concatenation of the following content of the directory:

  - all file names
  - all file contents